 The Joint Venture

 Vranken-Pommery Monopole announced its joint-venture partnership with Hampshire producers Hattingley Valley in 2014, creating Louis Pommery England.
-Hattingley Valley had released their first wine in 2013, and now have a stellar reputation in English Sparkling Wine production.
+Hattingley Valley had released its first wine in 2013 and now has a stellar reputation in English Sparkling Wine production.
 To date, they’ve won nearly 100 awards and export to sixteen countries.
 They are also founder members of the Sustainable WineGB initiative.

 The Louis Pommery England branding is, rightly, kept separate from Champagne Vranken-Pommery Monopole.

 Pommery oversees the creation of Louis Pommery England.
 It’s different stylistically, both from the Pommery Champagnes (their Cuvée Louise is a wondrous wine) and those from Hattingley Valley.
 So this isn’t a rebadged wine.
-Instead, it’s created by Pommery from English grapes according to their specification.
+Instead, Pommery creates it from English grapes according to their specification.

 As already mentioned, their Pinglestone vineyard isn’t yet ready, so the grapes for Louis Pommery England were sourced from producers in Hampshire, Essex, and Sussex.

 Louis Pommery England, Brut English Sparkling Wine, NV.
 12%